hanslhansl/rainbow-six-siege-weapon-statistics/README.md

 ## Bullets per shot - Pellet count
 This value is displayed in the shooting range.
 Most weapons shoot exactly one bullet per shot.
 The only exception are shotguns, most of which shoot 8 bullets per shot.
 For shotguns this metric is also called pellet count.
 ## Damage per shot
-The damage per shot calculates as $DmgPerShot = Damage * Pellets$.
+The damage per shot is calculated as $DmgPerShot = Damage * Pellets$.
 Only for shotguns this value varies from the damage per bullet.
 No measuring necessary.
 ## Fire rate
 Currently, for all fully automatic weapons I am using the fire rates listed in-game.
 For all other weapons I measure the fire rates myself.
 I am doing this by emptying a magazine of size $n$ and measuring the time $t$ (in milliseconds) between the ammo counter decreasing the first time and the ammo counter reaching 0.
-The fire rate in rounds per milliseconds calculates as ${n-1 \over t}rpms$, in rounds per second as $1000{n-1 \over t}rps$ and in rounds per minute as $60000{n-1 \over t}rpm$.
+The fire rate in rounds per milliseconds is calculated as ${n-1 \over t}rpms$, in rounds per second as $1000{n-1 \over t}rps$ and in rounds per minute as $60000{n-1 \over t}rpm$.
 It is important to subract $1$ from $n$ because the first bullet is shot immediatelly after pulling the trigger and therefor doesn't contribute to the measured time.
 If you didn't subtract $1$ you would get different fire rates for the same gun depending on how many bullets you shoot.

 As [already mentioned](#time-measuring) my time measurements can vary up to 16.7ms from the real values.
 The actual fire rates are therefor in the interval defined by $60000{n-1 \over t \pm 16.7}rpm$.
 For example a measured fire rate of 800 rpm for a weapon with 31 bullets per magazine would mean an actual fire rate of something inbetween 794 rpm and 806 rpm.
 Because of this innaccuracy I am usually rounding the fire rate to a reasonable integer within said interval (e.g. measured 433.47 rpm become 430 rpm).

 At some point I will measure all fully automatic weapon's fire rates as well.
 Just to be sure. soon (tm).
 ## Damage per second - DPS
-The damage per second calculates as $DPS = DmgPerShot * RPS = DmgPerShot * RPM / 60$.
+The damage per second is calculated as $DPS = DmgPerShot * RPS = DmgPerShot * RPM / 60$.
 No measuring necessary.
 ## Shots to down or kill - STDOK
 For a target with $x$ hp the STDOK calculate as $\lceil {x \over Damage} \rceil$.
 No measuring necessary.
 ## Time to down or kill - TTDOK
-For a target with $x$ hp the TTDOK in milliseconds calculates as ${STDOK - 1 \over rpms}$.
+For a target with $x$ hp the TTDOK in milliseconds is calculated as ${STDOK - 1 \over rpms}$.
 No measuring necessary.
 ## Magazine capacity
 Most weapons have, in addition to the bullets loaded in the magazine, one bullet loaded in the chamber.
 For those weapons this value is displayed as $Capacity+1$ (e.g. $30+1$, $20+1$, etc.).
 For all other weapons without a bullet loaded in the chamber this value is displayed as $Capacity+0$ (e.g. $100+0$, $80+0$).
 ## Aim down sight time - ADS time